Imperite/Rubik-s-Cube/README.md

 - Optimize brute force by storing states generated off this one to allow for less re-checking
 - Change solver to use an algorithm instead of just brute force breadth-first search
   - Use hashes of state to turn solving into gradient descent problem?
-- clean up comments (sheesh, so many!)
 - Data Structure Optimizations:
   - Change data structure to work off only the rotations of the cubes from the original position - may allow for solving using linear algebra?
+  - use Hash table instead of arraylist for storing states

 # Alternative Algorithms:

-- Implement a parallelized form of the brute forcing method - would allow for massive speed-up
+- Implement a parallelized form of the brute forcing method - would allow for massive speed-up -- **DONE**; still not super fast, but limited more by space complexity than time at the momement
 - Use hashing to do gradient descent/modified A\*

 # Original Goals: